 HOW LONG WE KEEP YOUR PERSONAL DATA

-Legal and regulatory requirements: we will retain the information for as long as legally required (e.g. accounting regulations).
+Legal and regulatory requirements: we will retain the information for as long as legally required (e.g. accounting and AML regulations may require retention up to 10 years).

 General queries: we will retain your information for as long as necessary to respond to your queries.
 Subsequently, we will retain the information for five years after the last contact.

-Direct marketing: Information processed solely for direct marketing purposes will not be retained for more that one year after you choose to unsubscribe.
+Direct marketing: Information processed solely for direct marketing purposes will not be retained longer than one year after you choose to unsubscribe.

 WHO YOUR PERSONAL DATA IS SHARED WITH